Entanglement-assisted quantum turbo codes: Simulation Results

-This encoder is non-catastrophic and quasi-recursive, and its parameters and distance spectrum are comparable to those of Poulin \textit{et al}.'s first encoder (though they did not comment there whether theirs is quasi-recursive)~\cite{PTO09}.
-Replacing the two ancilla qubits in the encoder with two ebits gives a dramatic improvement in the distance spectrum polynomial:
+This encoder is non-catastrophic and quasi-recursive, and its parameters and distance spectrum are comparable to those of Poulin \textit{et al}.'s first encoder (though they did not comment on whether theirs is quasi-recursive)~\cite{PTO09}.
+Replacing the two ancilla qubits in the encoder with two ebits gives an improvement in its truncated distance spectrum polynomial:

 The encoder also becomes recursive after this replacement.
 Let \textquotedblleft PTO1REA\textquotedblright\ denote the EA\ version of this encoder.

 Our second encoder, dubbed \textquotedblleft PTO3R,\textquotedblright\ acts on four input memory qubits, one information qubit, and one ancilla qubit to produce four output memory qubits and two physical qubits.
 Its decimal representation is